badoo/techblog/_posts/2013-07-08-fixed-headers-in-mobile-webapps.markdown

 ---
 layout: post
-title:  Static Headers in Mobile Webapps
+title:  Fixed Headers in Mobile Webapps
 author: Nikhil Verma
 date:   2013-07-08
 categories: javascript
 ---

+### TODO\: Introduction to webapps in general, a bit of information about problems faced when building webapps that emulate native apps
+### TODO\: Show an animated image describing the problem in general

-When developing the chat page for HotorNot we ran into the problem where they keyboard appearance would scroll the whole page up thus making the chat experience jerky and not very user friendly.
+When developing the chat page for Hot or Not we ran into the problem where they keyboard appearance would scroll the whole page up thus making the chat experience jerky and not very user friendly.
 This article will attempt to explain how we fixed that problem.

 Before we start there are two things we need to consider first:

 ### We need to hide the browser address bar

+### TODO\: Describe why hiding the addressbar is important and how the code works
+### TODO\: Add an animated image showing why we need to remove the addressbar

 To do that we can use the code snippet below.
 Note: The snippet is only for the purposes of this demo and not something you should use as it is on production.